Review the basic principles of investing

 Mutual funds, ETFs & individual securities

-Now that you know how you'd like your portfolio to fit together, you're ready to choose specific investments.
+These are the different ways to invest in an asset class.
+Once you know how you'd like your portfolio to fit together, you're ready to choose specific investments.
 Because diversification is so important in lowering risk, most or all of your portfolio should be made up of mutual funds or ETFs (exchange-traded funds), but you can also add individual securities.

 For advanced investors